twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 2. Legal Justice
 	- The relationship of the individual to society, based on law and enforcement.
 Also known as contributive justice
 3. Distributive Justice
-	- The relationship of government to the indiviual, and the government's obligation includes: the good of citizenship, etc.
+	- The relationship of government to the individual, and the government's obligation includes: the good of citizenship, etc.
 4. Biblical Justice
 	- All humans are equal before God and have the right to be treated with dignity and fairness no matter who you are.